- Our services

 That is fine, there are a few species (most notably some of the Acacias), that have a tendency to drop thorns.
 Keep in mind though that some species produce many thorns initially – as a protective barrier against browsing animals – but then lose some of their ‘thorniness’ as they mature.

 Yes, we can choose species that have softer foliage.
-We do however try to create wildlife-friendly spaces, and some spiky-looking plants are much loved by insects and birds for their food and nesting sites.
+We do however try to create wildlife-friendly spaces, and some spiky-looking plants are much loved by insects and birds for their food, nesting sites, and perching opportunities.
 With every garden we try to find a happy medium for both you and the local wildlife!

 Yes, we can.
 In fact, South Africa is home to a vast variety of indigenous plants that fit this colour scheme.